ASIAN PEOPLES OF THE RAINFOREST

 As mentioned earlier, the forest peoples of Asia are few, existing in a few traditional enclaves, because of historic

 migrations and encroachment on their lands due to overpopulation.
 Some of the few remaining groups are directly

 threatened by the Indonesian transmigration program, which is working to move millions from crowded Java, Bali,

-and Lombock to Sulawesi, Sumatra, Borneo [Borneo news], and Papua [New Guinea news].
+and Lombock to Sulawesi, Sumatra, Borneo, and Papua [on the island of New Guinea].
 The stated goal is to reduce population pressures from highly populated central islands and to develop outer islands through road, communication, and city construction.
 The people who suffer most from this program are the original inhabitants of these outer areas.
 The program has

 resulted in great deforestation for fuelwood and building materials for colonists' needs.
 In addition, the program